michaeltlombardi/pentola-book/manuscript/02-character-creation/i-wealth-and-equipment.md

 Weapons and shields have a damage die which is rolled to determine how much HP damage is inflicted on the target.
 Remember that AP and parrying can reduce incoming damage to zero.

+Unless modified by a quality or magic effect a weapon deals 1d6 damage.

 In addition to damage, weapons and shields also have a usage die.
 For weapons, the usage die is rolled after every combat where the weapon fails to damage an enemy because all of the damage was negated by AP or the weapon was used to parry an attack.

 You can use your shield to block an incoming attack, reducing the usage die by one step to negate all incoming damage if you succeed on the opposed test.

-The cost of a weapon is determined by its usage die and damage:
+The cost of a weapon is determined by its usage die and may be modified by its qualities:

 A weapon or shield with a usage die of a d4 requires 1 wealth, a d6 requires 2 wealth rolls, and so on.
-A weapon or shield which has one damage die (1d4, 1d6, etc) requires 1 wealth roll, a weapon with 2 damage dice requires 2 wealth rolls, and so on.

 {icon=wrench}
 G> #### Weapons and Pricing